 - Are You Ready to Create Your Own Custom WordPress Website?

 Your brand identity determines how your audience perceives you.
 As such, it plays a massive role in establishing your credibility and professionalism.
-Below we explore two core aspects of any brand’s identity:
+Below we explore two core aspects of any brand’s identity to consider before starting the development process: your logo and domain name.

 Your Logo